alien-head/kleuth/README.md

 ### Developer Setup

 #### Ktlint
+Kleuth uses the [JLLeitschuh Ktlint Gradle plugin](https://github.com/JLLeitschuh/ktlint-gradle) to manage Kotlin code linting.
+The following setup is required when working with the project:
  - Setup the kotlin code style by running `./gradlew ktlintApplyToIdea` to apply it on the Kleuth project, or `./graldew ktlintApplyToIdeaGlobally` to apply it for every project.
  - Add the ktlint pre-commit hook with `./gradlew addKtlintCheckGitPreCommitHook`